NaiyanJones/naiyanjones.github.io/_posts/2020-08-28-more-productive-casual-dress-code.md

 ---
-Title: 61% of employees are more productive at work when the dress code is relaxed: a curious case of misreporting
+Title: '61% of employees are more productive at work when the dress code is relaxed: a curious case of misreporting'
 date: 2020-08-28
 categories:
   - Fashion